RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 -   Bottom right is a **Properties** window which shows the properties of the currently selected item in the Solution Explorer when you have a project loaded in it.
 You can open the window from **View \> Properties**.
 -   **Output** window - displays the results of tasks and from compiling your applications.
--   **Error List** Window - displays details about any errors that might be present in the code.
+-   **Error List** window - displays details about any errors that might be present in the code.
--   Project Details Window which gives a logical view of your COBOL application.
+-   Project Details window which gives a logical view of your COBOL application.
 -   The main activity window at the top the IDE, the Editor, is where you edit or debug the sources.
 This window is currently empty.
 -   Apart from the menus, there are a number of buttons in the toolbar, which vary depending on what you are currently doing with the IDE.